How To Paint A Bird In Watercolors?

 Pencil.

-A pencil is an important tool that you will use to make the drawing of the bird to help you to work on your image quickly.
+A pencil is an important tool that you will use to make the drawing of the bird to help you work on your image quickly.

 Masking tape.